exoks/Pipex/README.md

 # **XPipe** #
-XPipe is a project recreates a simple version of shell pipes (`|`) in C. It allows you to connect multiple commands, so the output of one command becomes the input of the next, just like in a real shell, It also supports HEREDOC mode which lets you provide input directly in the terminal.
+XPipe is a project recreates a simple version of shell pipes (`|`) in C. It allows you to connect multiple commands, so the output of one command becomes the input of the next, just like in a real shell, It also supports `heredoc` mode which lets you provide input directly in the terminal.

 #### **What XPipe Does** : ####
 * Reads input from a **file** or **command**.